Kadamba dynasty: Origin

 There are several legends regarding the origin of the Kadambas.
 According to one such legend the originator of this dynasty was a three-eyed four-armed warrior called Trilochana Kadamba (the father of Mayurasharma) who emerged from the sweat of the god Shiva under a Kadamba tree.
-Another legend tries to simplify it by claiming Mayurasharma himself was born to Shiva and Bhudevi (goddess of the earth).
+Another legend tries to simplify it by claiming Mayurasharma himself was born to Rudra and the earth goddess.
+According to yet another legend, Mayurasharma was born to the sister of a Jain Muni under a Kadamba tree.
 Other legends tie them without any substance to the Nagas, and the Nandas of northern India.
 An inscription of c.
 1189 claims that Kadamba Rudra, the founder of the kingdom, was born in a forest of Kadamba trees.
 As he had "peacock feather"-like reflections on his limbs, he was called Mayuravarman.
 From the Talagunda inscription, one more legend informs that the founding king of the dynasty, Mayurasharma was anointed by "the six-faced god of war Skanda".

 Historians are divided on the issue of the geographical origin of the Kadambas, whether they were of local origin or earlier immigrants from northern India.
-The social order (caste) of the Kadamba family is also an issue of debate, whether the founders of the kingdom belonged to the Brahmin caste as described by the Talagunda inscription, or of local tribal origin.
+The social origin of the Kadamba family is also a subject of scholarly debate, with some historians interpreting the Talagunda inscription as describing the dynasty as being of Brahmin origin, while others have proposed a local tribal origin.
 Historians Chopra et al. claim the Kadambas were none other than the Kadambu tribe who were in conflict with the Chera kingdom (of modern Kerala) during the Sangam era.
-The Kadambas find mention in the Sangam literature as totemic worshipers of the Kadambu tree and the Hindu god Subramanya.
-According to R.N.
-Nandi, since the inscription states the family got its name by tending to the totem tree that bore the beautiful Kadamba flowers, it is an indication of their tribal origin.
-However the historians Sastri and Kamath claim the family belonged to the Brahmin caste, believed in the Vedas and performed Vedic sacrifices.
+The Kadambas find mention in the Sangam literature as totemic worshipers of the Kadambu tree and the Hindu god Subramanya.Historians Sastri, Kamath and Moraes maintain that the family was of Brahmin origin, followed the Vedic tradition and performed Vedic sacrifices.
 According to the Talagunda and the Gudnapur inscriptions, they belonged to the Manavya Gotra and were Haritiputrās ("descendants of Hariti lineage"), which connected them to the native Chutus of Banavasi, a vassal of the Satavahana empire and the Chalukyas who succeeded them.
 According to Rao and Minahan, being native Kannadigas, the Kadambas promptly gave administrative and political importance to their language Kannada after coming to power.